 Try delicious Fattie Cutties from Orkney

 Fattie Cutties are a delicious traditional treat from Orkney that could be described as being halfway between a biscuit (an Orcadian relation to the Garibaldi biscuit?) and a fruit bun.
 They are both sweet and salty and very moreish.
-You may need to double the amount of ingredients below to make twice as many, after these have been tasted) you can double the amount of ingredients!
+The recipe below makes around 8, but if you want more (and you probably will, after these have been tasted) you can double the amount of ingredients!

 Fattie Cutties are a delicious traditional treat from Orkney that could be described as being halfway between a biscuit (an Orcadian relation to the Garibaldi biscuit?) and a fruit bun.
 They are both sweet and salty and very moreish.
 I was delighted to find an easy recipe to make delicious Fattie Cutties of my own!